Paouky/paouky-docs/docs/technical/introduction/elliptic-curve-cryptography.md

 These are the relevant mathematical operations we can do on Elliptic-curve points.

 * Addition - Given two points, we can add them to one another (or subtract) and the result would be a new point on the curve.
-* Multlipication - Given a point, we can multiply it any number of times.
+* Multiplication - Given a point, we can multiply it any number of times.

 #### Addition